Housing benefit and council tax support

 5. A child (under 16)

-Allowances are set by The Rent Service each month and can be found on their website.These allowances are the maximum amount that can be claimed.
+Allowances are set by The Rent Service each April and can be found on their website.These allowances are the maximum amount that can be claimed.
 The actual amount you will be entitled to will depend on income, savings and circumstance.
-Claims are based on the rate for the month the claim is made, and will be reviewed after a year, unless there's a change in circumstances.
+Claims are based on the rate set in April, and will be reviewed in April, unless there's a change in circumstances.

-You can estimate your entitlement to Housing Benefit, Council Tax Benefit or the Second Adult Rebate by using an online calculator.
+You can estimate your entitlement to housing benefit, council tax support or second adult rebate by using an online calculator.
 Use this to find out more information on what you are entitled to and how to claim.

 Back to [A to Z of services]